Boynton Beach Concussion Injury Lawyer

 - Do not operate a motor vehicle, again until you have been medically cleared.

-Call the Leifer Firm Today If You Have Suffered a Concussion Injury
+Call Leifer & Ramirez Today If You Have Suffered a Concussion Injury

 Your doctor will see to your physical and mental care.
 But when it comes to looking out for your legal interests, you need to work with a skilled Boynton Beach concussion injury lawyer.
-At the Leifer Law Firm, we know how to seek–and win–compensation for our clients.
+At Leifer & Ramirez, we know how to seek–and win–compensation for our clients.
 We know that a concussion injury can be financially devastating for you and your family.
 That is why we will fight to make sure you receive all of the compensation you deserve.

 Call us today at 561-660-9421 to schedule a free, no-obligation consultation.